-Raising Awareness of Birth Defects in Oregon
+Raising Awareness of Birth Anomalies in Oregon

 Even small steps like visiting a healthcare provider before pregnancy and taking a multivitamin every day are helpful.